 The sequence corresponds to the steps indicated in the diagnostic table.

-2. It is important to check for spark on all cylinders in order to isolate the problem at the input or output signals of the electronic ignition system coil.
+2. It is important to check for spark on all cylinders to isolate the problem to the input or output signals of the electronic ignition system coil.

-5. When checking the output signals for the presence of the ignition timing signal, it is recommended to use an oscilloscope to observe the change in the signals.
-When measuring these output signals with a voltmeter, intermittent faults may occur that are not detected by the voltmeter.
+5. When checking the output signals for the ignition timing signal, it is recommended to use an oscilloscope to observe the signal changes.
+When measuring these output signals with a voltmeter, intermittent faults may occur that are not registered by the voltmeter.

-6. If the ECM ignition timing inputs to the EI system ignition coil are normal, then the cause of the problem is in the EI system ignition coil.
+6. If the ignition timing input signals from the ECM to the electronic ignition system coil are normal, then the cause of the malfunction is in the electronic ignition system coil.

-11. If the crankshaft position sensor inputs to the ECM are normal and there is no problem with the wiring, then the problem is in the ECM.
+11. If the CKP sensor input signals to the ECM are normal and there are no wiring issues, then the cause of the fault is in the ECM.

-24. This step, together with step 25, checks the battery voltage and ground connection of the electronic ignition coil.
+24. This operation, together with operation 25, checks the battery voltage and the ground contact of the electronic ignition system coil.

 Checking the ignition system

-Attention!
-To prevent electric shock when working with ignition wires while the engine is running, use insulated pliers.
+Caution: To avoid electric shock when working with spark plug wires on a running engine, use insulated pliers.

 |